telerik/xaml-docs/controls/radfiledialogs/dialog-controls/explorercontrol.md

 The ExplorerControl supports most of the features described in the [Features]({%slug radfiledialogs-features-common%}) section of the documentation.

+## Using the ExplorerControl

+The **ExplorerControl** exposes the following properties:

+* **CurrentDirectoryPath** - Gets or sets a value indicating the path of the current directory in this Telerik.Windows.Controls.FileDialogs.ExplorerControl instance.

+* **CustomPlacesPaths** - Gets or sets the paths to the custom places navigation tree view.
+It is of type IEnumerable<string> which differs from the [CustomPlaces]({%slug radfiledialogs-features-common%}) property of the dialogs.

+* **ExpandToCurrentDirectory** - Gets or sets a value indicating whether the main navigation pane expands and brings into view the current directory.

+* **Filter** - Gets or sets the filter string that describes the list of extensions to filter by.
+It has an effect only when the IsFolderBrowser property is False.

+* **FilterIndex** - Gets or sets a value indicating the current filter index from the list of filter strings specified by the **Filter** property.
+It has an effect only when the IsFolderBrowser property is False.

+* **IsFolderBrowser** -

+## Setting the Layout

+The ExplorerControl exposes a __Layout__ property that determines the layout of the list with the files.
+This property is similar to the [InitialSelectedLayout]({%slug radfiledialogs-features-common%}#setting-the-initial-layout-of-the-tiles) property of the file dialogs.

+## Custom Places

+The ExplorerControl provides you with the option display directories to the left of the Main Pane above the Tree Navigation Pane similarly to Windows' Quick Access view.
+You can do that by setting the **CustomPlacesPaths** property of the control.
+This property is similar to the [CustomPlaces]({%slug radfiledialogs-features-common%}) property of the dialogs.

 ## Browser Mode

 The control can work in two modes - the first one allows you to select folders and files.
 The second one allows you to select only folders.
 You can control this via the __IsFolderBrowser__ property.
 If you set the property to __True__ you will be able to see and select only folders.